 Hose Clamps and Band Clamps Information

-ASTM F2098 describes requirements for stainless steel clamps used to secure SDR9 cross-linked polyethylene (PEX) tubing to metal insert fittings.
+ASTM F2098 — Covers stainless steel clamps for securing SDR9 cross-linked polyethylene (PEX) tubing to metal insert and plastic insert fittings.